methi1999/scribble/README.md

 There are two main sections:

-Hardware - It consists of a 3D printed enclosure for the pen.
+Hardware - It consists of a 3D-printed enclosure for the pen.
 A pressure switch is placed at the end of the refill.
 On pressing the pen against paper, the refill retracts, gets pressed against the switch and completes a simple circuit which consists of an LED.
 As the LED glows, a webcam placed below the paper tracks it's motion and saves the keystroke as a jpeg file.
 The training dataset can be found here: https://drive.google.com/open?id=1BsDy23rmHWPDvTSxoXBXPQR2KJ5oUyez

 Then comes the crucial task of recognising the letter which is described below.